 Note: The defined HB interval must be the same for all devices in the system.
 This option is disabled by default.

 To define the trap destination IP address

-2. Click + ADD TRAP in the Trap Destination List area.
+- 1. In the main menu bar, click - 2.
+Click in the Trap Destination List area.

 The Trap Destination IP Address dialog appears: